 Operational Status: When you first provision a new account, set this to Provisioning.
 This setting causes SAML authentication attempts to put entries in the Access Log.
 When the provisioning is stable, change this to Production.

 Redirect for IdP-initiated sessions: Some identity providers allow users to initiate single sign-on directly from the identity provider's user interface.
 This value allows you to redirect those users to an appropriate page on the Glance service.
 For example, /cobrowse/AgentJoin.aspx presents the Cobrowse join page to users coming in via the identity provider.
 This field must contain a relative URL to a page within the Glance backend.
 It may not contain an absolute URL: any URL starting with https://.

-Entity ID: This is the federation entity ID for the Glance service provider.
+Entity ID: This is the federation entity ID (also sometimes known as the relying party trust identifier) for the Glance service provider.
 In most cases it should be set to glance.net/sp/1.
 Some cloud identity providers will provide the correct value.
 For example, for Azure Active Directory, it usually is set to the Azure Tenant GUID.